- Publications and resources

 The privileges of an instrument rating and PIFR rating are limited by the endorsements the pilot holds, as well as recent experience and general limitation rules.

 If you are exercising the privileges of an instrument rating, ATPL(A) or MPL, then you need to comply with the IPC requirements.

 If you are exercising the privileges of a PIFR rating then you need to comply with the 24 month flight review requirements for that rating.

 Does an instrument rating authorise operations under night VFR?

 Yes, the privileges of an instrument rating include conducting operations under night VFR.
 The training requirements for the instrument rating include night VFR competencies.

-What effect does the 1 July 2016 exemption have on instrument proficiency checks (IPCs)?
+What effect does exemption CASA EX93/18 have on instrument proficiency checks (IPCs)?

 - if you want to exercise the privileges of a pilot type rating, you must have a valid IPC for any type-rated aircraft of the same category that was completed within the previous 24 months